Smart Laundry Design: Make the Most of Your Small Space

 Cleaning products and a bucket

 Incorporating custom cabinetry makes all the difference.
-Think about adding dividers in cupboards to keep items organized and easily accessible.
+Think about adding dividers in cupboards to keep items organised and easily accessible.
 Built-in holders can secure tools like mops and brooms, preventing them from toppling over.

 Choosing the Right Laundry Appliances